 Alright… this is one that I struggled with for a long time.
 I’m still not totally sold on the concept of page builders in general, but I know they’ve been all the rage lately.
 There are quite a few competing page builder plugins out there right now and I don’t think this list would be complete without a recommendation.

 I’m Still Not Sure About Page Builders…

-I’m not necessarily in love with SiteOrigin’s page builder, but I do think it’s kind of neat.
-I chose it because it’s the best out of what’s currently available.
-It uses a lot of core WordPress functionality to do its job and the code quality is substantially better than other page builders on the market.
+I’m not necessarily in love with BeaverBuilder, but I do think it’s pretty cool.
+I chose it because it’s the best, most high-performance page builder on the market.
+It uses a lot of core WordPress functionality to do its job and the code quality is substantially better than most other page builders that I’ve looked at.

 I’m not going to name names, but there are a few page builders out there that can seriously destroy your page load times, pollute your content with shortcodes, and just generally make a mess out of your website.
-On the other hand, SiteOrigin’s plugin works using WordPress core features like widgets and the customizer to build layouts that won’t break your content and will work with just about any theme.
+On the other hand, BeaverBuilder works using WordPress core features like widgets and will allow you to keep all of your content should you ever decide to stop using it.
+The styles are fairly lightweight and are loaded only as-needed, plus they work with just about any theme out of the box.

-If you’re looking for a sane way to build more complicated page layouts than most default WordPress themes allow, I think SiteOrigin’s offering will definitely meet your needs.
+If you’re looking for a sane way to build more complicated page layouts than most default WordPress themes allow, I think BeaverBuilder will definitely meet your needs.
 If for some reason you can’t make it work for you, then I really think you should consider hiring a professional.
-The page builder concept is fairly new and it won’t solve every problem.
+The page builder concept won’t solve every problem.
 Sometimes a little custom code can go a long way.